Galarzaa90/NabBot/README.md

 ```

 ##Current features
-* Character database to keep track of the member's characters;
+* Character database to keep track of the member's characters
-* Level up and deaths are announced by the bot;
+* Level up and deaths are announced by the bot
-* Events can be created by users and announced by the bot;
+* Events can be created by users and announced by the bot
-* Items/Monsters database;
+* Items/Monsters database

 ### Commands